heyitsashleyhere/Weatherapp-Devchallenge/README.md

 ![demo](demo.gif)

-Front-end challenge to create a weather app using an API and a Front-end library:
+Frontend challenge to create a weather app using an API and a Frontend library:

 - User can see their city weather as default (using prompt for privacy reasons)
 - User can see weather of today and the next 5 days
 - User can see the date and location of weather